Creation of resources listing all the tools and their metadata relevant to your community

 Galaxy Codex allows for an additional optional filter for tools, that can be defined by the community curator (maybe that is you!).

-The additional filter must be stored in a file called tools_status.tsv
+The additional filter must be stored in the file called tools_status.tsv

 located in communities/<your community>/metadata